John Spilman: Jewels for King James and Anna of Denmark

 In July 1606 Spilman and William Herrick supplied pearls for the King's embroiderer William Broderick at the time of the visit of Christian IV of Denmark, the brother of Anna of Denmark.
 The pearls were intended for the king's saddle and the furniture of his horse, and the panes of the kings hose or stockings.
 Spilman was tasked with setting and re-setting the "Portugal diamond" for the queen, placing it in a gold bodkin in 1607.

 In December 1607 Spilman, Herrick, and the goldsmith John Williams were asked to polish and amend some pieces that Queen Elizabeth had mortgaged, and King James gave Anna of Denmark a cup made of unicorn horn, a gold ewer, a salt with a branch from which serpent's tongues and sapphires were suspended, and a crystal chess board with crystal and topaz chessmen.
 He supplied jewels and pearls worth £2,880 to King James for New Year's Day gifts to the queen, Princess Elizabeth and the Duke of York in January 1610.
 Prince Henry bought a diamond ring for £400.

 John Spilman made record drawings of the cut and settings of eleven diamonds which Anne of Denmark pawned in March 1615.
+He obtained a loan of £3000 for the queen from six London merchants.
+The sum was repaid in 1621.

-In 1618 a German aristocrat, Benjamin Bouwinghausen von Walmerode (1571-1635), mentioned in a letter that he knew several courtiers in London including Thomas Murray and David Murray of Gorthy, and listed Spilman amongst the "lesser known" of his acquaintaince.
+In 1618 a German aristocrat, Benjamin Bouwinghausen von Walmerode (1571-1635), mentioned in a letter that he knew several courtiers in London including Thomas Murray and David Murray of Gorthy, and listed Spilman amongst the "lesser known" of his acquaintances.
 In 1619 Spilman, with the other royal jewellers Abraham Harderet, George Heriot, and William Herrick, joined the funeral procession of Anna of Denmark in 1619.

 Spilman, who lived in the parish of St Martin's-in-the-Fields also lent money on jewels.
 In or before 1621 he hosted Andrew Sinclair as ambassador from Denmark.

 In 1624 Lionel Cranfield, the Lord Treasurer, appointed Philip Jacobson as a goldsmith to the king, noting that George Heriot was dead and Spilman and William Herrick rarely did any work.